About the Host

 (AIM) Producer of the Year for AGING MATTERS.
 The award is named in honor of Don

 Hammond, a long-time AIM producer, volunteer, and former AIM Board president.
 In December 2021 she was elected President of the AIM Board of Directors.

 Cheryl is a member of the Arlington County Commission on Aging (CoA) and Co-Chair of the CoA Public Information and Outreach Committee.
-She serves as a member of the Board of Directors of Arlington Independent Media, a non-profit membership organization and community media center in Arlington, VA.
 She is also a member of the Board of Directors of Arlington Neighborhood Village (ANV), a volunteer-driven, non-profit organization dedicated to helping older residents of Arlington County, VA continue living in their own homes, and chairs the ANV Communications and Marketing Committee.

 Before AGING MATTERS, Cheryl partnered with an elder mediation attorney to create Talking About the Tough Stuff, interactive dramatizations and commentary for families needing to have difficult conversations about aging issues.